gdq12/CurrentOpinion_Sustainability/README.md

 ### Improvements to be made

-- implement algorithm to prune out tweetbot activity
+- implement a python library to prune out tweetbot activity or build own algorithm
-- clean up all codes from jupyter notebook into .py files
+- implement data processing into ETL pipeline (currently in jupyter notebook)
 - optimize topic modeling
-- use another mongodb cloud for pipeline (DB document isn't free!)
-- implement the extraction and transformation from local host (macbook pro early 2011) to an AWS cloud service
+- Dockerize the ETL pipeline to easily implement this into cloud services, e.g. AWS
-- implement final EDA into a Dash board
+- Display final Exploratory Data Analysis in a Dashboard